 I love her.

 She turns to me.
 “And what can I get you?”
 “Actually,” I tell her “my allergies are killing me.
 I’m starting to lose my voice and I have to sing tonight.
 I was hoping some tea and lemon might help?”

 And here’s where it really gets amazing.
 (If it wasn’t already) “Oh no!
 Well, we’re going to get that fixed up right this second.”
 She pulls out a spoon and starts asking me all my symptoms.
-With every answer she opens another container of tea and adds a few spoonfuls of whatever is inside.
-She even disappeared in the back and got out a container of tea that wasn’t even on the shelf with the others.
+With every answer, she opens another container of tea and adds a few spoonfuls of whatever is inside.
+She even disappeared into the back and got out a container of tea that wasn’t even on the shelf with the others.
 She goes over all the honey on the shelf finding a very specific kind.
 She steeped it using a timer.
 She put the honey and lemon in it herself.
 When she handed it to me she said, “Here.
 This is perfect.”
 A statement of fact.

 And it was.
 The first sip gave instant relief to my sore throat.
 Breathing the steam made my sinuses relax.
 The scent made the rest of me relax.

 I love her.

 She went on to make a travel kit.
 She found an old steeper and poured local honey in a Ziploc bag for me and a big bag of that custom tea blend she just totally MADE UP on the spot.

 Because we’re traveling musicians and we’re all one big family and didn’t God put us on this earth to help each other?

 We covered her in presents and hugs before we left.
 And followed her on Facebook.
 And I used the tea the way she recommended and it worked 100%.
 My voice was fine for the rest of the tour.

 Meet Laura.
 One of the owners of Reid’s Beans Coffee Shoppe Cafe in West Branch, Iowa.
 Please support her business.
 She sure as hell supported ours.